 If you fall into one of the above categories you need to adhere to the following information to ensure you receive payments.

 You must inform your relevant Student Finance Team that you are studying abroad/on a work placement during the academic year.
 You should send written evidence that this is part of your course and whether it is paid/unpaid.
-Your Campus Student Admin Team will be able to provide you with a letter upon request.
+Your Campus Student Admin Team will be able to support you with this upon request.

 You must still apply to your relevant Student Finance Team for fee support even though you are studying abroad/on work placement.
 If you are eligible for support then this will be paid directly to the institution.
 Similarly if you have to contribute to your fees you must make arrangements for payment with the institution.